What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Works at 3am, on a plane, or wherever you need it most

-An offline-capable app stores its core sounds on the device.
+An offline-capable app stores its core sounds on-device.
 This also means your listening habits and frequency settings don't leave your phone — a meaningful privacy consideration for a health-adjacent app.

 What to look for: sounds stored on-device, no internet required after download.
 Test: put phone in airplane mode and open the app — it should work immediately.